 Many cardholders use their Ultimate Rewards points(1:1 transfer ratio) to convert to other airline and hotel partners such as: United, British Airlines, Southwest Airlines, Korean Air, Hyatt, Marriott, Priority Club, Ritz Carlton, Amtrak, and more.
 One of the best ways to redeem the 50,000 Chase Ultimate Rewards points is by getting 2 nights in a top category 6 Hyatt hotels such as the Park Hyatt in Paris, Tokyo, or the Maldives.
 You can do this by transferring the points to Hyatt and redeem for hotel rooms which costs $500 or more per night.

 My recommendation for the Chase Ink Plus Business Card is 5 Stars for the bonus points alone.
-You get 50,000 points after spending $5,000 within 3 months is a huge bonus especially there is no annual fee for the first year.
+You get 50,000 points after spending $5,000 within 3 months that is well worth signing up especially no annual fee the first year, then $95 afterwards.
 For people who can max out the 5X category up to $50K at Office Supply stores and telecommunication services, that’s 250K in Ultimate Rewards points!
 On top of the reward points, you pay no foreign transaction fee and get two free complimentary lounge club membership passes.
 What’s the bottom line?
 Apply for the Chase Ink Plus® Business Card today!